decentralized-identity/keri/docs/Q-and-A.md

 <img src="../images/sai_sci.png" alt="Self Adressing, self certifying Identifier" border="0" width="800">

 #### Self Certifying Identifier
+In brief: A self-certifying identifier cryptographically binds an identifier to a key-pair.\
-A controller of issues an own Identifier by binding a generated public private keypair to an identifier.
+A controller issues an own Identifier by binding a generated public private keypair to an identifier.
 After this a controller is able to sign the identifier and create a certificate.
+Also called a _cryptonym_.
+The simplest form of a self-certifying identifier includes either the public key or a unique fingerprint of the public key as a `prefix` in the identifier.

 <img src="../images/sci_issue_bind.png" alt="Self Certifying Identifier issuance and binding" border="0" width="400">